 Alternative performance reviews

-New forms of review may help managers, employees, peers, and customers to gain a mutual understanding of what they mean by “good performance.”
+New forms of review may help managers, employees, peers, and customers to gain a mutual understanding of what they mean by “good performance” — and to bring a wider range of perspectives to bear.

 A peer review program may be designed and tested by a small task force.
 Training and support are important, and pilot programs are essential to work out bugs without losing credibility among other workers.